 The Martin-Omaha B-29-45-MO Superfortress, 44-86292, under the command of Colonel Paul Warfield Tibbets, Jr.,² was carrying Bomb Unit L-11, the first nuclear weapon to be used during war.
 This was an 8,900-pound (4,037 kilogram) “gun type” fission bomb, the Mark I, code-named Little Boy.
 It contained 64.15 kilograms (141.42 pounds) of highly-enriched uranium.
 The bomb was 10 feet, 6 inches (3.2004 meters) long with a diameter of 2 feet, 4 inches (0.711 meters).
 The gun tube had a bore diameter of 165 millimeters (6.496 inches) and a length of 6 feet (1.8 meters).
 It weighed approximately 1,000 pounds (454 kilograms).

 On the morning before the mission, Colonel Tibbets had his mother’s name painted on the nose of the airplane: Enola Gay.
-He had personally selected this bomber, serial number 44-86292, while it was still on the assembly line at the Glenn L. Martin Company plant at Bellevue, Nebraska, 9 May 1945.
-The B-29 was accepted by the Army Air Corps on 15 May and flown to the 509th’s base at Wendover, Utah, by Captain Robert A. Lewis, a B-29 aircraft commander who would act as Tibbets’ co-pilot on the atomic bombing mission.
+He had personally selected this bomber, serial number 44-86292, while he was visiting the Glenn L. Martin Company plant at Bellevue, Nebraska, 9 May 1945.
+An employee of the plant told him that the airplane had passed its acceptance tests with no faults of any kind.
+The B-29 was accepted by the Army Air Corps on 15 May and flown to the 509th’s base at Wendover, Utah, by Captain Robert Alvin Lewis, a B-29 aircraft commander who would act as Tibbets’ co-pilot on the atomic bombing mission.

 The B-29 Superfortress was designed by the Boeing Airplane Company as its Model 345.
-Produced in three versions, the B-29, B-29A and B-29B, it was built by Boeing at Wichita, Kansas and Renton, Washington; by the Bell Aircraft Corporation at Marietta, Georgia; and the Glenn L. Martin Company at Fort Crook (now Offutt Air Force Base), Omaha, Nebraska.
+Produced in three versions, the B-29, B-29A and B-29B, it was built by Boeing at Renton, Washington, and Wichita, Kansas; by the Bell Aircraft Corporation at Marietta, Georgia; and the Glenn L. Martin Company at Fort Crook (now Offutt Air Force Base), Omaha, Nebraska.
 A total of 3,943 Superfortresses were built.

 The B-29 was the most technologically advanced airplane built up to that time, and required an immense effort by American industry to produce.